pemcg/flickr_cli/README.md

 Upload a photo using the Flickr uploader.
 The photo should have exif camera and lens data set that match corresponding album names, for example “Nikon F3” and "Nikkor 35mm f/2 Ai”.

-Tag the photo with the film type, for example "Kodak"  "Portra 800” or "Kentmere" "Kentmere 200"
+Tag the photo with the film vendor name and type, for example "Kodak"  "Portra 800” or "Kentmere" "Kentmere 200"

 Copy the new photo’s id from the page url